ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Proposed Multi-Task Wireless Large Model

 After processing the raw wireless data and organizing it into the appropriate format, the ICL sequences for specific tasks can be constructed as follows.
 For the precoding task, the $l$-shot sequence could be constructed straightly as

-where $\bm{x}_i$ represents the processed CSI and $\bm{y}_i$ contains the optimal precoding vectors of all users.
+where $\mathbf{x}_i$ represents the processed CSI and $\mathbf{y}_i$ contains the corresponding low-dimensional parameter vectors that determine the optimal precoder.
+Specifically, for the sum-rate maximization task (P1), $\mathbf{y}_i$ is a concatenation of the power allocation vector $\mathbf{p}$ and the dual variable vector $\mathbf{\lambda}$, while for the SINR balancing task (P2), it contains the virtual uplink power vector $\mathbf{q}$.
+To ensure that all tokens within the ICL sequence have a uniform dimension, the low-dimensional parameter vectors forming $\mathbf{y}_i$ are padded with zeros to match the dimension of the input vector $\mathbf{x} \in \mathbb{R}^{2N_{t}K}$.
+This unified token size is essential for the transformer architecture to process the input-output pairs in a consistent manner.
 For the channel prediction task, to capture the temporal dependencies in the data, we employ an overlapping arrangement of the CSI tokens.
 Specifically, the $l$-shot sequence for this task is constructed as

-where each pair of consecutive CSI tokens $(\bm{x}_{i},\bm{x}_{i+1})$ captures the relationship between adjacent channel states.
+where each pair of consecutive CSI tokens $(\mathbf{x}_{i},\mathbf{x}_{i+1})$ captures the relationship between adjacent channel states.
 This arrangement enables the model to learn the temporal correlation between adjacent channel states effectively, while maintaining the consistent input-output pair structure required by the in-context learning framework.